majacannavo/jterm21/geog323/portfolio/malcomb/rp-malcomb.md

 ## Unplanned Deviations from the Protocol

-Summarize changes and uncertainties between
-- your interpretation and plan for the workflow based on reading the paper
-- your final workflow after accessing the data and code and completing the code

 Our group's original workflow based on just reading the paper was relatively rough; we didn't have a lot of detail as to how exactly the data were cleaned and variables were calculated.
 Also, not having the data, we didn't know exactly what variables we would have access to and what scale they would be at.
 For instance, we originally thought that the DHS data would come in at the household level and that we would later need to aggregate the households into villages and then aggregate those villages into TAs.
 Once we had access to the code and the data, we realized that the DHS data came to us in household clusters, so we didn't need to aggregate it into villages.
 After seeing the data and the code, we were also able to write up a more detailed workflow that included elements such as how to normalize the variables to get them on a scale of 1-5, how to resample the flood and drought exposure rasters, and how to mask and rescale the rasters so that we could eventually add the values of the various rasters to achieve our final vulnerability score.
 Overall, our group really struggled to piece together the general pattern of the workflow prior to accessing the data and code, but once we were able to view the data and the R script, the details of the workflow became much clearer.
 We also had very little idea of what the LHZ data would look like before we had access to them, so we wrote the entire part of the workflow dealing with the LHZ data after we were able to view these data.
 Examining the surveys, we were able to define how to compose and normalize our four livelihood sensitivity indicator variables, as well as how to integrate the livelihood sensitivity scores into the final raster algebra step to calculate the final vulnerability score.

 ## Discussion

-Provide a summary and interpretation of the key findings of the replication *vis-a-vis* the original study results.
-If the attempt was a failure, discuss possible causes of the failure.
-In this replication, any failure is probably due to practical causes, which may include:
-- lack of data
-- lack of code
-- lack of details in the original analysis
-- uncertainties due to manner in which data has been used

 While TA adaptive capacity scores display a strong positive correlation between the original study and the reproduction, the same is not true for overall household resilience score.
 As shown in Figure 1, in the case of many TAs the reproduction and original yielded adaptive capacity scores in the same class (each score was assigned to one of four classes based on a Jenks classification), and in most other case the difference in classes was minimal (1 or -1).
 In only a few cases did the two results differ by more than 1.
 The Spearman's rho value of 0.779495 serves to reinforce the conclusion that the adaptive capacity scores of the original and replication mirror each other closely.